2026 World Cup dream: Kaizer Chiefs star opens up on Bafana Bafana call-up hopes

 Shabalala reflects on World Cup ambitions

-Kaizer Chiefs have shown noticeable improvement this season, which has seen them remain in contention for both the Premier Soccer League title and the CAF Confederation Cup.
+Kaizer Chiefs have shown noticeable improvement this season compared to last term, which has seen them remain in contention for both the Premier Soccer League title and the CAF Confederation Cup.

-At just 22, Mduduzi Shabalala has been a key figure in that progress, delivering consistent performances from midfield.
+At just 22, Shabalala has been a key figure in that progress, delivering consistent performances from midfield for the Glamour Boys.
 The Amakhosi academy product was placed on standby for Bafana Bafana during the Africa Cup of Nations and featured in the qualification campaign, but he remains grounded.

 Shabalala insists his priority is to continue performing at club level, believing that sustained hard work will strengthen his chances of being considered when the final World Cup squad is selected.